CJcode6754/FinanceFlow/README.md

 ### 📊 Dashboard
 - **Modern UI**: Clean, responsive interface with a consistent blue-red-white color theme.
 - **At-a-Glance Widgets**: Get a quick overview of your account balances, spending, and recent transactions.
-- **Interactive Charts**: Visualize your weekly income and expenses using dynamic Chart.js graphs.
+- **Interactive Charts**: Visualize your daily, weekly, monthly, and yearly income and expenses using dynamic Chart.js graphs.

 ### 💼 My Wallet
 - **Card-Based Layout**: Wallets and accounts are displayed in stylish cards for easy access.